What is HIV?

 - Treatment is extremely effective and easy to take.
 There are so many different options now, so it is worth knowing if you have HIV.

-- The longer someone goes untested and untreated, there is more chance that the treatment will not work as well as it would have if it had been started sooner.
+- The longer someone goes untested and untreated, the higher the likelihood that treatment will not work as well as it would have if it had been started sooner.

 - Not having a test does not make the virus go away.

-For more help and support please contact Better2Know, the Terrence Higgins Trust or your Doctor.
+For more help and support, please contact Better2Know or your Doctor.